Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 # The Proof is in the Pudding
 An older half-orc man shows up in front of the gate.

 > You see a green skinned man with two large tusks, a greying black ponytail, and a salted beard.
-He raises his thick eyebrows as he notices you approach, and introduces himself.
+He raises his thick eyebrows as he notices you approach, and introduces himself with a deep voice.
 "I'm Krog Stonefist, I saw your post on the missives board."

 In dialogue, he will reveal that he used to be a cook on a trade ship, but at his age, he has come to prefer dry land.